saidaHF/InitiationToPython/README.md

 The course does not require any previous experience with python.
 Familiarity with other programming languages will help you a lot, but it is also not required.

 But the course requires **commitment**.
-Each session will take half a day (~4h) and participants are expected to dedicate *at least* 2h after each session working on the proposed exercises (the exact time depends a lot on the previous programming experience of the participant). **Attending to sessions and doing the exercises is a strong requisite to be able to follow the next session**,
+It consists on 5 sessions of half a day (~4h) and participants are expected to dedicate *at least* 2h after each session working on the proposed exercises (the exact time depends a lot on the previous programming experience of the participant). **Attending to sessions and doing the exercises is a strong requisite to be able to follow the next session**,